ome/omero-documentation/omero/sysadmins/publication.rst

 Configuring OMERO.web
 ---------------------

 #.
-Configure the OMERO.web filter on the public user by setting the public URL
+Configure the OMERO.web :ref:`filter on the public user <public.url_filter>` by setting
-   filter to allow 'webclient' (see :doc:`public` and :property:`omero.web.public.url_filter`) so that the full webclient is visible for the public user, and thus also the Data tree with Projects and Datasets is browsable as well as Tags tab and full viewer of the images
+   :property:`omero.web.public.url_filter` to allow 'webclient' so that the full webclient is visible for the public user, and thus the Data tree with Projects and Datasets is also browsable, as well as the Tags tab and the full image viewer.
 #.
 In order to have both a public webclient and a closed webclient side by
    side without affecting the existing closed webclient (and thus giving your existing non-public OMERO users an unchanged user experience in their workflows), a dedicated,
    :doc:`separate web server <unix/install-web/web-deployment>` for servicing
-   the public workflows can be added and configured to point at an existing OMERO.server.
+   the public workflows can be added and configured to point at your existing OMERO.server.

 Data configuration